Student success services work.

-First, let’s examine why making strategic investments in the student success services that improve outcomes on your campus is worth it.
+First, let’s examine why making strategic investments in student success services that improve outcomes on your campus is worth it.

 Why Student Success Services are Worth the Investment

-Many institutions that make investments in data infrastructure and student success technologies see substantial returns on their investment.
+Many institutions that invest in data infrastructure and student success technologies see substantial returns on their investment.
 Civitas Learning partner, Monroe Community College, struggled to improve retention as operating costs per FTE increased by 36%.
 They found that expensive initiatives designed to keep students enrolled didn’t deliver their desired outcomes.

 With the Civitas Learning Student Impact Platform’s initiative analysis capability, MCC discovered that their Center for Academic Reading (CAR) had a 5.9 percentage point overall lift in persistence, translating into a 3.4 percent return on investment for the college.
 Even though CAR costs the institution $138,000 a year in equipment, tutors, and coaches to staff the center, its positive impact on student outcomes allowed it to pay for itself.

 We know budget limitations can often stand in the way of meaningful change.
 Still, investment in the right student success software should improve the effectiveness of student success teams.
-Administrators, faculty, and student success staff equipped with real-time insights and a unified student success platform not only know with certainty which students need support but can work together to take action to improve outcomes for the most vulnerable students.
+Administrators, faculty, and student success staff equipped with real-time insights and a unified student success software not only know with certainty which students need support but can work together to take action to improve outcomes for the most vulnerable students.

-6 Student Impact Strategies that Scale Student Success Services
+6 Data-Informed Strategies to Scale Student Success

-1. Create a Single Source of Truth
+1. Create a Single Source of Knowledge

 The ability to access data collected from multiple inputs all in one place provides your student success team with current and comprehensive insights into everything that matters for your students.
 A comprehensive view of a student’s academic, behavioral, engagement, financial, and sentiment data offers a clear understanding of the student’s experience.
-This clarity helps improve the efficacy of student engagement efforts by allowing student success professionals to have a more holistic view of the student journey without having to spend precious time chasing down information.
+This clarity helps improve the efficacy of student engagement efforts by allowing student success professionals to have a more holistic view of the student journey without spending precious time chasing down information.

-2. Diagnose Underlying Problem
+2. Diagnose Underlying Challenges

 Administrators, faculty, and advisors with access to student engagement data throughout the term can prescribe appropriate interventions as circumstances change for their students.
 This real-time insight into what’s currently happening in a student’s experience improves the effectiveness of interventions by enabling teams to coordinate proactive, personalized support when their students need it.